Shashi2000/DSA/README.md

 ![linked list](./img/linked_list.png)
 Linked list is dynamically implemented data structure which gets stored in random memory locations unlike arrays which seeks contigious memory location. <br>

+## Stack
+Stack is collection of data in contigious memory location where insertion and deletion happens from the top of the stack.

+## Queue
+Queue is another popular data structure that inserts elements from rear and deletion happens from the front of the queue.